 |Has large molecule size||Has small molecule size|

 First and foremost, silane sealers need a high PH to catalyze, while siloxane sealers don’t rely on substrate PH.
 As a result, siloxanes are great for curing brick, stone, and stucco.
 And since silanes comprise smaller molecules when compared to siloxanes, they normally get deep penetration than siloxanes.
 Therefore, silanes perform outstandingly under weathering and abrasion.

 Even though silanes may be good at penetrating due to their small molecules, their size as well causes them to be more volatile.
 Hence, the solid contents of silane products should be high enough to compensate for the loss of reactive material through evaporation during application and cure.

-Siloxanes provide great water repellency performance at lower initial cost than silanes because of their less volatile nature.
-But if the surface is exposed to abrasive wear like pool decks and pavements, then treatment with a silane sealer will offer a more durable protection.
+Siloxanes provide great water repellency performance at a lower initial cost than silanes because of their less volatile nature.
+But if the surface is exposed to abrasive wear like pool decks and pavements, then treatment with a silane sealer will offer more durable protection.
 In reference to surface color and texture, cure with silane sealers normally cannot be discovered by looking.
-But for siloxane sealers, they may slightly darken the cured surface.
+But for siloxane sealers, may slightly darken the cured surface.

 Related: Driveway Sealer Spray VS Brush

-Whic is better?
+Which is better?
 Silane or Siloxane?

 In short, both silane and siloxane sealers have their own strengths and weaknesses.
 For this reason, a silane/siloxane hybrid sealer is typically the best penetrating sealer.
 They combine both their advantages to the benefit of the user.
 That’s why you will find that a silane/siloxane penetrating sealer is very easy to apply and extremely durable.
-This hybrid sealer provide protection from below and above the surface making it to perform exceptionally as all sides of the surface are secured.
+This hybrid sealer provides protection from below and above the surface, making it to perform exceptionally as all sides of the surface are secured.